SWEN90009-2024/SC-BlueRing/README.md

   - `docs/user story` - Contains user stories completely cover the capabilities required by the client, strictly follow the file format required by the unimelb.
 It also contains one user story feedback and confirmation from client, which help us refine some of the errors and details in the user story.

 - `prototypes/` - This directory is split into two subfolders to differentiate between the stages of prototyping:
-  - `low fidelity/` - Includes low-fidelity prototypes such as initial sketches, wireframes, and basic mockups.
+  - `low fidelity/` - Includes low-fidelity prototypes such as initial sketches, Figama(with interactions)
   - `high fidelity/` - Contains high-fidelity prototypes, including detailed screens and source files that closely resemble the final product.

 - `tests/` - Houses user and system tests that are crucial for ensuring the reliability and functionality of the SCAP.
+  - `low fidelity/` - Includes low-fidelity usability test videos, notes, feedbacks and futuren actions.
+  - `high fidelity/` - Contains high-fidelity usability test related files.

 - `ui/` - Stores all graphical elements used in the prototypes, including icons, fonts, backgrounds, and other UI components.
 These assets are crucial for the design phase of the SCAP.

 - `README.md` - Offers an up-to-date overview of the project repository, including its structure and the contents of each directory.
 The README file is essential for new contributors, providing them with all the information needed to understand and participate in the project effectively.